Bjeaurn/presentations/src/2023/whats-new-in-Angular/index.md

 - Vite for dev, esbuild for production builds<!-- .element: class="fragment" -->
 - 72% improvement cold production builds<!-- .element: class="fragment" -->
+- No HMR at the moment in Vite<!-- .element: class="fragment" -->
 - Developer Preview in v16<!-- .element: class="fragment" -->
 - Tackle i18n support before stable<!-- .element: class="fragment" -->

 Note: Vite and ESBuild replaces Webpack, where Vite is now only used for dev-server.
+HMR is planned for the future.

+https://youtu.be/kwUfeWe7DCw <-- Check this one again.

 ----